 Then it’s ten minutes roadside walking.
 There’s a protected lane for pedestrians and cyclists on the right hand side.
 Turn left where you see the signs for Rugby La Vila and Embalse de Amadorio – the Amadorio reservoir.

 A dead straight road takes you past Villajoyosa rugby stadium.
 Yes, in this football-crazy country, they play rugby!
-La Vila actually has one of the best teams in Spain.
+La Vila competes in the top division of Spanish rugby, which is quite something for a little town like Villajoyosa.
 Take in a match on a Sunday or have a look at my blog here.